 $120 maximum cost per sale * 20% conversion rate = $24 cost per lead

-Now that you know your maximum cost per sale and your cost per lead, you can determine what your advertising budget should be.
+Now that you know your maximum cost per sale and your cost per lead, you can determine your advertising budget.
 First, assess how busy you are as a practice and how much of your time is available for new clients.

 If you know you need a certain amount of procedures booked to meet your business goals, you’ll be able to calculate your advertising budget accordingly.
 For example, if you know you need 20 dental implants to meet your goal, you can now determine for each procedure using the equation below:

 Now that you’ve established these numbers, you can determine ROI based on whether they hold.
 You’ll be able to see the revenue that comes from the procedures you book and know exactly what you spend to achieve that.

 Let’s assume our fictitious practice, LA Smiles wants more root canals, but they also want to be confident their investment is working.
 We’ll calculate the return on investment.

 First, they have to come up with the inputs: